-349. A player who suffers a Blood Injury, or suspected head injury may be replaced by a Blood Substitute or suspected head injury substitute, who shall notify the referee or fourth official in writing, that she is a Blood Substitute or suspected head injury substitute.
-The Blood Substitute or suspected head injury substitute shall NOT count as a substitute allowed under Normal Substitution rules.
+347. A player who suffers a Blood Injury, may be replaced by a Blood Substitute, who shall notify the referee or fourth official in writing, that she is a Blood Substitute.
+The Blood Substitute shall NOT count as a substitute allowed under Normal Substitution rules.

-If the Blood Injured player or suspected head injury player returns to the field of play as a direct replacement for the player who replaced her, her team shall not be deemed to have used a Normal Substitute.
+If the Blood Injured player returns to the field of play as a direct replacement for the player who replaced her, her team shall not be deemed to have used a Normal Substitute.

-- 350. Where the Blood Injured player or suspected head injury player returns to the field of play for any other player, apart from the player that directly replaced her, her team shall be deemed to have used a Normal Substitute. - 351.
-If a Blood Substitute or suspected head injury substitute is sent off for a first Yellow Card offence, the team management must take off another player if they wish to bring the player who sustained the Blood Injury or suspected head injury back onto the field of play, before the 5/10 minute playing time ban has expired for the Blood Substitute or suspected head injury substitute.
+- 348. Where the Blood Injured player returns to the field of play for any other player, apart from the player that directly replaced her, her team shall be deemed to have used a Normal Substitute. - 349.
+If a Blood Substitute is sent off for a first Yellow Card offence, the team management must take off another player if they wish to bring the player who sustained the Blood Injury back onto the field of play, before the 3/5/10 minute playing time ban has expired for the Blood Substitute.
 This shall NOT count as a Normal Substitution.
-The team has to be down to 14 players.
+The team has to be down to 14 players. - 350.
+Where a Blood Substitute was sent off for a Yellow Card offence, and the team management wish to bring her on after the 3/5/10 minutes Playing Time ban has expired, they shall be deemed to have used a Normal Substitute, if the player whom she has replaced who suffered the blood injury has already resumed playing.

-- 352. Where a Blood Substitute or suspected head injury substitute was sent off for a Yellow Card offence, and the team management wish to bring her on after the 5/10 minutes Playing Time ban has expired, they shall be deemed to have used a Normal Substitute, if the player whom she has replaced who suffered the blood injury has already resumed playing. - 353.
-Where a Blood Substitute or suspected head injury substitute is sent off for a Red or 2nd Yellow Card offence, her team shall substitute another player, if they wish to bring the Original Blood Injured Player or suspected head injury player back onto the field of play.
-This shall NOT count as a Normal Substitute.
+- 351. Where a Blood Substitute is sent off for a Red or 2nd Yellow Card offence, her team shall substitute another player, if they wish to bring the Original Blood Injured Player back onto the field of play.
+This shall NOT count as a Normal Substitute. - 352.
+Where a team has used its full complement of Normal Substitutions in either Normal or Extra Time, and a plyer suffers a Blood Injury, she may be replaced by a Blood Substitute